History of lute-family instruments: India and Southeast Asia

 However, this is not to say India was unfamiliar with lutes earlier in its history.
 Images of Indian lutes exist, both short necked and long necked instruments as far back as the Shunga Empire in the 2nd century B.C.

-In the north of India a lute from the first century C.E. may be seen in a Mathuran sculpture.
-In the 1st-4th centuries C.E., lutes traveled with Buddhists in Northern India along the Silk Road and can be seen in sculptures in Gandhara, where Buddhism mixed with Hellenism.
+In the north of India a lute from the first century AD may be seen in a Mathuran sculpture.
+In the 1st–4th centuries AD., lutes traveled with Buddhists in Northern India along the Silk Road and can be seen in sculptures in Gandhara, where Buddhism mixed with Hellenism.

-In the south of India, images at the Ajanta Caves (450-490 A.D.) and Pawaya (4th-5th century A.D.) also show the instruments in years approaching the medieval period.
+In the south of India, images at the Ajanta Caves (450–490 A.D.) and Pawaya (4th–5th century A.D.) also show the instruments in years approaching the medieval period.
 Sculptures by Buddhist and Hindu cultures at Champa (Cham culture), Ku Bua, Thailand (Dvaravati culture), and Borobudur, show Indian cultural influence and images of lutes dating to the 7th through the 9th century A.D.